• Skip to main content

 Brighton has all the big city amenities, yet it’s relaxed and even a bit quirky too.
 It’s close enough to London for those who love London... but far enough away for those who don’t.

 Although it’s often thought of as a town, Brighton received city status in 2001 – alongside the neighbouring town of Hove – meaning it is officially the City of Brighton and Hove.
 Something that has helped elevate its status as a property investment destination.
-The current population is around 287,200.
-It’s expected to grow to around 304,300 by 2026.
+In 2023 the population of the city area is estimated to be around 290,885 and the population of the urban area is estimated to be 290,885.

 Brighton is, of course, well known as a seaside resort.
-That means it has a huge tourist and visitor trade, which supports the demand for accommodation: Brighton is a top ten tourist destination with around 490,000 visits a year.
+That means it has a huge tourist and visitor trade, which supports the demand for accommodation: Brighton is a top tourist destination with 462,000 visitors in 2021/22, a number which is ever so slightly down on previous years due to the pandemic restrictions that were in place at that time.

 But Brighton isn’t all about candy floss and sandy beaches... or rather in Brighton’s case pebbly ones.
 It has a thriving business sector.
-Brighton has been identified as one of the top UK cities for business, with an economy worth £7 billion.
-Amongst other things Brighton has a big financial services sector – American Express is the largest private employer in the city.
-There’s also a large creative and media and growing tech. industry.
-Brighton has more tech. startups than anywhere in Britain and is sometimes called Silicon Beach.
+The 2023 Centre for Cities Report ranks Brighton as the country's number-two hotspot, in terms of the number of businesses per capita and the number of business start-ups.
+Amongst other things Brighton has a significant financial services sector – American Express is the largest private employer in the city.

 Brighton is also a large student centre.
-The University of Brighton has around 21,000 students and three campuses in Brighton plus one in Eastbourne.
-The University of Sussex has around 20,000 students.
-Brighton is known as a tricky place for students to find accommodation though, so there’s good scope for student landlords.
-Areas popular for Brighton student accommodation include the popular Lewes Road, Hanover, Poets Corner, Moulsecoomb, Bevendean, Coldean and Kemptown.
+The University of Brighton has around 18,000 students and three campuses in Brighton plus one in Eastbourne.
+The University of Sussex also has about 18,000 students.
+However, Brighton is a tricky place for students to find accommodation, so there’s good scope for student landlords.
+Areas popular for Brighton student accommodation include the famous Lewes Road, Hanover, Poets Corner, Moulsecoomb, Bevendean, Coldean and Kemptown.

 Brighton Beach